 The deceptive shipping practices discussed in this article were once only relevant to intelligence agencies and NGOs that monitored and enforced sanctions.
 But as we’ve seen in the recent OFAC advisory, and the UN Panel of Experts report, sanctions enforcement is no longer something only bad actors need worry about; counterparty due diligence (CDD) teams in every industry that interacts with shipping now need to up their game considerably.
 Indeed, when list managers or compliance officers consume data feeds and black lists, the recent OFAC advisory might now require them to prepare and consume a global daily review of dynamic sanctions evasions tactics, to mitigate compliance risk.
 With the right technology, they can do so – while keeping their businesses running as usual.

-To see how your organization can fulfil its maritime compliance risk requirements, check out our new landing page on our compliance solution, Comply.
+To see how your organization can fulfill its maritime compliance risk requirements, check out our compliance solution.